Updated 3 July 2023

 - Enhancing Cetacean Habitat and Observation (ECHO) program in Canada.

 Under these programs, commercial ships transiting the inbound and outbound shipping lanes in the Salish Sea area are asked to use the programs’ whale report alert systems and, when whale sightings are reported, take measures that are safe for humans and for the whales, such as slowing down, stopping, posting a lookout, etc. Under the Canadian ECHO program, three seasonal critical whale habitats in which ships encouraged to slow down from June to October/November, have been identified and described in detail.
-At the time of writing, Quiet Sound is exploring the possibility of a voluntary, seasonal slowdown area trial in Washington State waters.
+At the time of writing, Quiet Sound is not in effect and no slowdown parameters for 2023 have been announced.

-We also take this opportunity to remind Masters and crews operating along the US/Canadian East Coast to maintain a good lookout for another endangered species, the North Atlantic right whale, and follow the mandatory reporting requirements and speed restrictions in force at any given times.
+We also take this opportunity to remind Masters and crews operating along the US/Canadian East Coast to maintain a good lookout for another endangered species, the North Atlantic right whale, and follow the mandatory reporting requirements and speed restrictions in force at any given time.
+For those operating off the coast of California, slowing down while transiting the voluntary speed reduction zones established under the state’s Protecting Blue Whales and Blue Skies program is encouraged.